-One of those new ventures is in the tobacco market, quickly becoming one of the largest distributors of Native-made cigarettes on the Mohawk Reservation.
-After refining the distribution process for many years, the family realized that there was a void in the cigarette market for a high quality, great tasting cigarette that people can afford to enjoy.
+After venturing into the tobacco market, the Tarbell family soon became one of the largest distributors of Native-made cigarettes on the Mohawk reservation and in New York State.
+After refining the distribution process for many years, the family realized that there was a void in the cigarette market for a high-quality, great tasting cigarette that people can afford to enjoy.

 Ohserase Manufacturing , LLC was formed to fill this void.
 Expanding across the United states and into other countries, we have become the largest manufacturer of Native-made, all- natural cigarettes in the world, featuring our flagship brand-Signal.